-- Development of the RSP - Assumptions for Studies - Results of Needs Assessments and Solutions Studies - Potential market responses to the needs identified by the ISO in a Needs Assessment or the RSP
+- Development of the RSP. - Assumptions for Studies. - Results of Needs Assessments, Solutions Studies and solutions developed through the Competitive Solutions Process. - Potential market responses to the needs identified by the ISO in a Needs Assessment or the RSP. - Public Policy Transmission Studies, including the criteria and assumptions for such studies along with Public Policy Solicitations.